lhdbkul/Omeka-S-module-EasyAdmin/README.md

 - backup install
 - clear php caches
 - loop resources, for example to update them when a new settings is set
+- audit the security and privacy: protect sensitive directories of "files/" with ".htaccess", detect executable php files, and list user and private data leaks
+- list useless database tables (orphan tables left by removed modules/libraries)
+- check background jobs: validity of php-cli path, version parity with php web, required extensions and run a test job
+- adapt environment-specific settings, for example after copy of a production database to a test server

 And many more.